After a Colorado car accident, getting your car repair bills paid is a crucial part of protecting your rights.

 - make sure a person is covered

-- in case in an accident
+- in the case of an accident

 - with an uninsured or under-insured driver.